 Summary: Rocky Raccoon 50M and 100M are popular trail races for beginners looking to complete their first ultras or veterans looking for a PR in either distance.
 All runnable trails on soft pine needles, wooden bridges and minimally technical, yet sometimes rooty terrain, with minimal elevation change.
-Loop course with generous cutoffs, and includes a 50k as well on the same day as the 50M.
-In 2016 the course was adjusted to accommodate construction, which was also used in 2017, and the course for 2018 is adjusted from 20 mile loops to 25 mile loops because of Hurricane Harvey.
+Loop course with generous cutoffs, and includes a 100k on the day of the 100m and a 50k on the same day as the 50M.
+In 2016 the course was adjusted to accommodate construction, and in 2018 was changed from 20 mile loops to 25 mile loops because of damage from Hurricane Harvey.

 Lessons Learned from Race Reports

 - It’s more rooty raccoon than it is rocky, with tons of roots to stub your toes on and trip over, and the later into the race, the more likely you are to trip on them.
 Pick up your feet, know that you’ll stop picking them up as well as the race progresses, and stay positive in spite of stubbing your toes along the way.

 - Not a hilly course, but not many flat sections.
 Constantly rolling along and the small rollers feel like big hills by the end.

 - With it being a loop course that you repeat 4 times (2 for the 50), this has its benefits of learning the course and knowing what’s coming, but also the mental challenge of taking on the exact same loop several times.

 - Weather is incredibly unpredictable, as previous years have seen freezing temps, snow, torrential downpours, heat and humidity, and everything in between, even as the race progresses.
 Have drop bags and/or crew with lots of different clothing, gear, and fueling options to adjust with the weather.

 - Have a good headlamp – you will start in the dark and nearly every runner will run several hours or more in the dark, so have a good headlamp to see all the roots to trip over.